Makes: 6 Dosas

 Points to Remember:

 Unlike regular dosa, ravva dosa batter does not have the desired stickiness.
 In a regular dosa the black gram brings the stickiness and here in ravva dosa maida brings the stickiness.
 The stickiness of maida is less when compared to the stickiness of black gram.
 So it is difficult to spread the batter of a ravva dosa on a griddle with a ladle unlike the regular dosa.

 The batter has to be thin in consistency to get crisp dosa.
-While using the batter to make dosas, the batter becomes thick—so add water in between to get the right consistency.
-When water is added it is advisable to add required salt also to bring taste.
+While using the batter to make dosas the batter becomes thick—so add water in between to get the right consistency.
+When water is added it is advisable to add salt also accordingly to bring the taste.
 So the water measurement given in the recipe is approximate only.
-Add water as required.
+Add more water if required.

 Make sure there are no lumps in the batter.

 Before starting to spread batter on the griddle make sure it is sufficiently hot.